minkezhang/recipes/mains/steamed_pork_with_rice.md

 1. Mix meat with rice.
 1. Cut root vegetables into similar shape and size to meat.
 1. In cooking bowl, lay out vegetables at bottom, then meat on top.
 Douse with a bit of water to further saturate the rice.
+Poke a hole through the center of the dish to allow for easier cooking.
 1. Steam on medium heat for 90 - 120min; remember to regularly add water to pot.
 1. Garnish with chopped green onions.